Sustainability

 Professional networks

-ISEP, IEMA, UKSIF, NFU
+ISEP, IEMA, UKSIF, NFU, trade associations

 Layers: L4-L5

-How do you shape sector practice?
+How do you shape sector practiceo

 TECHNOLOGY & DATA